edithdaria/Readme-Generator/README.md

 ## Questions

-If you have any questions don't hesitate to send me an email or create an issue for this repository
+If you have any questions don't hesitate to create an issue for this repository

-Email: eeeee@gmail.com

 ## Author
 ![Repo Owner Image](https://avatars.githubusercontent.com/edithdaria?s=100)